Meet Kate Hackworthy

 Who inspires you?

-I’m inspired by celebrity chefs like Jamie Oliver and Hugh Fearnley-Whittingstall who use their prominent voices to urge changes to our food systems.
+I’m inspired by celebrity chefs like Jamie Oliver and Hugh Fearnley-Whittingstall who use their prominent voices to push for change in our food systems.
 I’m also impressed by Organix Foods for all of the incredible campaigns that they’ve carried out over the years, such as working to ban blue smarties and chemical colourings that were making kids hyperactive.
 They even kick-started the campaign for healthier school dinners that was taken up and ran with by Jamie Oliver.
 They’re making a huge difference without fanfare.
 But I’m also inspired by companies like Olio (the food waste app), Rubies in the Rubble (who use turn food waste into chutneys) and my local Community Fridge where individuals and shops can leave surplus food for others to take, saving it from the bin.
 The Ethical Fruit Company is also doing amazing things by using waste fruit from organic farms.

 Best advice you’ve ever been given?